 Tax sales are just one type of the various problems that can affect title, but the process to file a lawsuit begins the same way.
 We look at the title search to see who has the purported legal interest that is in direct conflict with a clients ownership interests.

-I hope you found this video helpful.
 I encourage you to view, like and share more of our videos concerning real estate and contract law at ProvenResource.com.
-Please feel free to leave your comments and share your feedback about this video and definitely write in the comment section what legal topics that you are concerned about.
+Please feel free to leave your comments and share your feedback and definitely write in the comment section what legal topics that you are concerned about.
 Thanks for watching.

 If you liked what you read, check out our related YouTube videos